groaq/cyclistic-case-study/README.md

 - `sql/` – Contains SQL queries and scripts used for data wrangling and analysis.
 - `visualizations/` – For Tableau dashboard files and other visualizations.

----

-## Work in Progress

-This repository and documentation are a work in progress.
-More details, analysis, and visualizations will be added soon.